 We also respect the often undervalued work of our teachers and are firmly committed to compensating their skill and hard work with a living wage.
 We respect our members’ unique needs and strive to include our members in our decision-making process.

 We honor the role of healthy attachment between parent and child and understand the benefits of a secure attachment later in life.
-By providing parents and children access to each other throughout the workday, families can also nurture a healthy attachment by demonstrating to children that, although it’s scary at first, parents always return at the end of the work day.
+By providing parents and children access to one another throughout the workday, families can also nurture a healthy attachment by demonstrating to children that, although it’s scary at first, parents always return at the end of the work day.

-Maria Montessori learned through observation (and was later validated by empirical research) that children find delight and meaning when allowed to engage in purposeful work.
-Many of the behaviors that we see as “naughty” begin to disappear when children find a flow state of work.
+Maria Montessori learned through observation (which was later validated by empirical research) that children find delight and meaning when allowed to engage in purposeful work.
+Many of the behaviors that we see as naughty begin to disappear when children find a flow state of work.
 Flow state is a loss of self-consciousness and a joy in becoming voluntarily immersed in a work that we find challenging and stimulating.
 Most adults know it well, and we recognize it in children.

 We truly believe that we need a village.
-Our children make strong connections with each other, and learn important social skills through interacting with other children.
+Our children make strong connections with one other, and learn important social skills through interacting with other children.
 Similarly, coworking spaces have been shown to increase productivity and idea generation through a shared working environment.
 More importantly, our families have found friendships and emotional support here.

 Rather than sacrificing our own families’ needs, we believe in creating a new, better option for working parents.
 Where mamas, papas, and bibis can contribute their vast talent, education, and skills to the workforce, and parents can be as present in parenthood as they choose.
 And by educating our children in this environment, we can pass these values onto the next generation.

 Our brief history

-Nido began as potluck.
+Nido began as a potluck.

 We were a group of parents, primarily moms who were trying to make it work and tired of structures and systems that didn’t work.
-We moved into our space on Broad Street in May of 2015, as demand to join Nido was steadily increases.
+We moved into our space on Broad Street in May of 2015, as demand to join Nido was steadily increasing.
 In 2019, we became a nonprofit in an effort to make this model as affordable and accessible as possible to our entire community.

 Jeannene Schnell — Jeannene has been teaching at Nido since we opened in 2015.
-She has 36 years experience working with toddlers and preschoolers.
+She has 36 years of experience working with toddlers and preschoolers.
 She received her Montessori primary credential from the Albanesi Education Center in 1997.
 Since then, she has been dedicated to fostering Montessori environments for the youngest learners.

 Jeannene takes care to get to know every child and mold the environment to the group's specific needs.
 This attention to detail is one of the many reasons Jeannene is able to inspire children to do great work in her classroom.
 She is particularly community-minded, making her a great fit for Nido.
 She loves getting to know the whole family of each child in her classroom, and she views the parent-teacher relationship as a team working together in the best interest of the child.
 She uses parents' insights to guide her own interactions with the children in her classroom.

-Tonya has a BA in Philosophy from a small Liberal Arts college in Michigan and will be continuing her education in Montessori this Fall.
+Tonya has a BA in Philosophy from a small liberal arts college in Michigan and will be continuing her education in Montessori this fall.
 In addition to teaching (and learning), she enjoys any opportunity for creativity, music, a good book, and exploring Durham on walks with her pups Franny and Debbie, and husband Josh.